kgieleta/kgieleta/README.md

 My experience covers both machine learning projects and general software development.

 During my studies I dedicated a lot of time to **AI/ML and computer vision**, working with tools such as PyTorch, scikit-learn, and OpenCV.
-In my professional career I’ve mainly developed **backend applications and GUIs in Python**, using technologies like Django, FastAPI, SQL (PostgreSQL), SQLAlchemy, and PyQt5.
+In my professional career I’ve mainly developed **backend applications and GUIs in Python**, using technologies like Django, FastAPI, SQL, SQLAlchemy, and PyQt5.

 I’m motivated by challenges and the opportunity to keep learning, always aiming to refine my skills and apply them in practice.